cruzerngz/fbpconvert/README.md

 ---

-## Limitations

-There are, however, some limitations of this tool.
+## Modifications to your blueprints
+fbpconvert may modify your blueprint:

-- Blueprints/Books must adhere to [file naming conventions](http://www.linfo.org/file_name.html).
-So slashes and other special characters cannot be used.
+- Due to the need to comply with [file naming conventions](http://www.linfo.org/file_name.html), blueprint/book names that contain special characters will have these characters replaced.

-- Blueprint book information is stored in a JSON dotfile that matches the name of its parent directory.
-So avoid naming blueprints starting with a dot.

 ---